Color Guard Director

 Mr. Kay holds a Bachelor of Music Education degree from Texas Tech University.
 While at Texas Tech, Mr. Kay studied horn with Christopher M. Smith and was a member of the Symphonic Wind Ensemble under the direction of Dr. Sarah McKoin.
 In addition, Mr. Kay performed with the award-winning "Goin’ Band from Raiderland".
 In 2005, Mr. Kay was a performing member of the Madison Scouts Drum and Bugle Corps from Madison, Wisconsin.

 Kelley Powell is honored to serve as an assistant band director at Rockwall-Heath High School.
-Her responsibilities include directing the sub non-varsity ensemble as well as assisting with the marching band, other RHHS performing ensembles, and at Cain Middle School.
+Her responsibilities include directing the sub non-varsity band as well as coordinating the Student Leadership Team, assisting with the marching band, other RHHS performing ensembles, and at Cain Middle School.

 Ms. Powell was previously Director of Bands at West-Oak High School in Westminster, SC, where she directed the Wind Ensemble, Symphonic Band, Marching Band, Jazz Band, Percussion Ensemble, and co-directed Oconee County Concert Percussion.
 Ms. Powell was the only first-year teacher in South Carolina to receive the 2022 SCBDA Outstanding Performance Award for the program’s success at State Marching Contest Finals, Concert Performance Assessment, Solo & Ensemble, and Region & All-State Band auditions.